 What is Affray?

-Affray is a violence offence very similar to assault but that is considered to be more serious.
+Affray is a violent offence very similar to assault.
+The courts consider affray to be a more serious offence though.
 Where assault may be committed towards an individual, affray involves other people fearing for their safety as a result of the act of violence.
 To be charged with the offence of affray, the accused would have to use or threaten violence towards a person or people in such a way that another person or people who were present and/or witness to the violence feared for their personal safety as a result.

 When clients ask our criminal lawyers about Affray, they generally have riots and/or public disorder in mind.
 While the very definition of affray means that the most common charges do involve incidents involving things like brawls and assaults in public spaces, Affray will not always involve large groups of people brawling in the street.
 Affrays can be committed by one person using unlawful violence towards another and can also include acts committed in the privacy of their own home.

-Affray is a serious offence that is considered to be an offence against the public order to protect the peace.
+Affray is a serious offence considered to be an offence against the public order to protect the peace.
 The charge carries a maximum prison term of 10 years.

 Charged with Affray?
 How to beat a charge of Affray